-- After shutting down the high-voltage system and removing the 12-volt battery negative (-) terminal, wait at least three (3) minutes to discharge the air bag capacitor.
-Even though the 12-volt battery negative (-) is disconnected, the Supplemental Restraint System (SRS) air bag maintains voltage at least three (3) minutes.
-During this time, there is a possibility of sudden SRS air bag inflation due to harness short circuit or damage and it may cause serious injuries. - The 12-volt system will remain active even after the 12-volt battery negative (-) terminal is removed while the high-voltage system is active.
-This is because the charging system will not shut down and power will be supplied to the 12-volt system and high-voltage system continuously.
+- After the high voltage system is shut down, please wait for approximately ten (10) minutes for complete discharge of the high voltage capacitor.
+While waiting, do not operate any vehicle functions. - Remove the 12-volt battery negative (-) terminal and wait for three (3) minutes to discharge the air bag capacitor.
+Even though the 12-volt battery negative (-) is disconnected, the Supplemental Restraint System (SRS) air bag maintains voltage for three (3) minutes.
+There is a possibility of sudden SRS air bag inflation due to harness short circuit or damage and it may cause serious injuries. - The 12V system will remain active even after the 12-volt battery negative (-) terminal is removed while the high voltage system is active.
+This is because the DC/DC converter will not shut down and power will be supplied to the 12V system and high voltage system continuously.

-Before disconnecting the 12-volt battery terminal, if necessary, lower the windows, adjust the steering column, adjust the seats, unlock the doors, open the liftgate, etc. as required.
+Before disconnecting the 12-volt battery terminal, if necessary, lower the windows, adjust the steering column, adjust the seats, unlock the doors, open the trunk, etc. as required.
 Once the 12-volt battery is disconnected, power controls will not operate.

-Powering Down the High-Voltage System
+Powering Down the High Voltage System

-The high-voltage system can be shut down with any 1 of the following procedures:
+The high voltage system can be shut down with any 1 of the following procedures:

-- Turn OFF the ignition switch and disconnect the 12-volt battery.
-Refer to Primary Procedure (FRG-23). - Remove the underhood fuse for the high-voltage control system and disconnect the 12-volt battery.
-Refer to Alternate Procedure 1 (Remove Fuses) (FRG-25). - Remove the service plug and disconnect the 12-volt battery.
-Refer to Alternate Procedure 2 (Remove Service Plug) (FRG-27).
+- Turn OFF the power switch and disconnect the 12-volt battery.
+Refer to Primary Procedure (FRG-22). - Remove the fuse for the high voltage control system and disconnect the 12-volt battery.
+Refer to Alternate Procedure 1 (Remove Fuses) (FRG-24). - Remove the service plug and disconnect the 12-volt battery.
+Refer to Alternate Procedure 2 (Remove Service Plug) (FRG-26).